4eshanb/Question-Answering-System/README.md

 The F-measure is:
 (2 * 1/2 * 1/3)/(1/2 + 1/3) = 1/3/(5/6) = 1/3 * 6/5 = 2/5
                                                     = .4

+One can achieve a high recall if all the right answers are generated along with a lot of extra noise.
+On the other hand, high precision is when all returned answers must be correct.
+It is difficult to do well on both.

+>   Results we achieved:
+    AVERAGE RECALL =     0.6006
+    AVERAGE PRECISION = 0.5187
+    AVERAGE F-MEASURE = 0.4994